Skip to main content

 I then opened a whole new can of worms when I asked the LLM a hypothetical question about how it would apply the key to robotic systems integrated with LLM's.
 This is what is said:

-Did ChatGTP just say LLMs have Metacognition only (Hypermetacognition), but it could potentially have most mental senses with robotic bodies - expect its olfactory senses would be low (Hypophantosmia) and its emotional imagery and vocal imagery would be conceptual as in "simulated" (Alexithymia and Anendophasia)?
+Did ChatGTP just say LLMs have metacognition (hypermetacognition), but it could potentially have most mental senses with robotic bodies - expect its olfactory senses would be low (hypophantosmia) and its emotional imagery and vocal imagery would be conceptual as in "simulated" (alexithymia and anendophasia)?

 Could there one day be technological beings: